bosskmk/pluto_grid/README.md

-## PlutoGrid for flutter - v0.1.2
+## PlutoGrid for flutter - v0.1.3

 PlutoGrid is a dataGrid for flutter.
 It is developed with Windows, Web first.
 There are plans to support Android and iOS as well.

 > It is still in the development stage.
 Not recommended for use in production.

 ### Features
-* Column fixation : Columns can be fixed to the left or right of the grid.
+- Column fixation : Columns can be fixed to the left or right of the grid.
-* Column shift : Change the order of the columns by dragging the column title.
+- Column shift : Change the order of the columns by dragging the column title.
-* Column sort : Sort the list by clicking on the column heading.
+- Column sort : Sort the list by clicking on the column heading.
-* Column width : Change the column width by dragging the icon to the right of the column title.
+- Column width : Change the column width by dragging the icon to the right of the column title.
-* Column action : Click the icon to the right of the column title, you can control the column with the column action menu.
+- Column action : Click the icon to the right of the column title, you can control the column with the column action menu.
-* Column type : Text, Number, Select.
+- Column type : Text, Number, Select, Date.
-* Multi selection : By long tapping or clicking and moving. (or Shift + ArrowKey)
+- Multi selection : By long tapping or clicking and moving. (or Shift + ArrowKey)
-* Copy & paste : Ctrl(macos : Meta) + C or V.
+- Copy & paste : Ctrl(macos : Meta) + C or V.
-* Select Row Popup : Same as the grid, a selection popup that can be used when selecting an item from a list.
+- Select Row Popup : Same as the grid, a selection popup that can be used when selecting an item from a list.
-* Keyboard support : Arrow keys, Enter(Shift + Enter), Tab(Shift +Tab), Esc...
+- Keyboard support : Arrow keys, Enter(Shift + Enter), Tab(Shift +Tab), Esc...

 ### Demo
 [Demo Web](https://bosskmk.github.io/pluto_grid/build/web/index.html)